huolihang/Multilingual-MoveCastle/README.md

 # Multilingual-MoveCastle
-Contribute to localize the application in diffrent languages to help more people learn Libra Move
+Contribute to localize the MoveCastle in different languages to help more people learn Libra Move！